DeskShare homepage Deutsch Français Español Portuguese

 In our example we'll use port 4569.

-As you can see, when setting up Port Forwarding, you enter the port to forward from the outside, what computer to forward it to inside your network, and what port to forward it to.
-It would be possible to forward port 4569 from the Internet to port 80 on your own computer, but in this case we'll keep it consistent.
+As you can see, when setting up Port Forwarding, you enter the port to forward from the outside, to what computer to forward it to inside your network.
 Some routers must be restarted before the change in configuration takes effect.

 That should do it.

-WebCam Monitor give you the ability to "keep an eye on things" with video streams from your web cameras.
+WebCam Monitor gives you the ability to "keep an eye on things" with video broadcasts from your web cameras.
 Using the tips in this article, you can configure your network and connect from anywhere.